Furrick-Ashford/PC_ParticleLife_Evolve-Fan-Made-Remaster-/README.md

 # PC_ParticleLife_Evolve-Fan-Made-Remaster-
 An evolutionary version of Particle Life invented by Jeffrey Ventrella.
 The original version of this evolutionary simulation was made by Terence Soule of Programming Chaos https://www.youtube.com/channel/UC2rO9hEjJkjqzktvtj0ggNQ I am a fan who decided to improve it, Terence made the original version by himself.

+Running the simulation is simple.
+First, if you haven't already download the .zip file, then unzip it.
+Once unzipped if you don't have Processing installed download the newest version from https://processing.org/download (Stable always works best) then to run it open the PC_ParticleLife_Evolve.pde file with Processing and press the run button, everything should work fine.
+If not you can contact me, the owner, Furrick, for help, or try to fix it yourself (Like redownloading the files)